 Vinal Edge: 239 W 19th Street, Houston, TX 77008.
 Every city needs a solid music store if you’re into buying records.
 I have a small collection that I will never, repeat never, part with.
 To me, Vinal Edge’s strength is their punk section because every time I visit I find a new or used album to bring home.
 Here’s a list of what I’ve found since I started visiting the shop: Threadbare’s Feeling Older Faster, The Faith-Void split, Discharge’s Why, Uniform Choice’s Screaming for Change, and Bikini Kill’s Yeah, Yeah, Yeah, Yeah.
 They also carry a handful of record players if you’re looking for a replacement.
 As for the clerks, well, they’re friendly and attentive.

 Walters Downtown: 1120 Naylor Street, Houston, TX 77002.
-Punk rock has been central to my life since my close friends introduced me to it in high school.
+Punk rock (and hardcore) has (have) been central to my life since my close friends introduced me to it in high school.
 Walter’s is an ideal venue for the music because they have space to accommodate a sizeable crowd, a low stage without any barriers, great sound, a wall for merch tables, ticket prices are always reasonable, and there’s plenty of nearby parking.
 Watching bands play there is always enjoyable.
 Even when you stand at the very back of the room, you still feel the energy being projected from the stage over the crowd.
 I’ve seen several great shows at Walter’s that I won’t soon forget.
 Some of the bands include 7 Seconds, Bane, D.R.I., and Slapshot.

 Words can’t describe how I felt the morning that I departed Arizona.
 While elated to have a new professional opportunity, I couldn’t imagine leaving the desert behind.
 I wondered how my life might change and if I would ever find my way back.
 Four years later, I still miss it, however I’ve carved out a place for myself in Houston that will last as long as I’m meant to stay here in town.
 I believe that everyone has a certain amount of latitude when it comes to shaping their lives because we each have individual agency.
 Sometimes we find ourselves lost in a dark moment, unable to appreciate what we have in front of us.
 I’m totally guilty of that in this case.
 As a result of this revelation, I resolve to fight a bit less and appreciate a lot more so as to ensure my continued emotional growth because my story is far from over.